NBA Playoff Predictions

 The renaming rules are as follows:

-, then we will replace it with Rank
+• If the column name is Rk, then we will replace it with Rank.

-, then we will replace it with Team
+• If the column name is Tm, then we will replace it with Team.

-.
-This way, the sub-columns will be assumed to be referring to the opponent's statistics on offense (the team's statistics on defense).def rename_column(name):
+• If the column name is Defense Four Factors (which is the name for a group of $4$ different columns), then we will replace it with Opp.
+This way, the sub-columns will be assumed to be referring to the opponent's statistics on offense (the team's statistics on defense).

 if "Unnamed" in name: